Behavioral Lab FAQs

 Finally, if you repeatedly sign up for studies and do not show up, you may be contacted by the system administrator and/or your professor, and your continued eligibility may be discussed.
 In signing up you are taking up a slot of another student that could have earned the credit you have foregone; please be considerate and do not sign up if you are not going to show up.

 Each study posted on the system indicates how long it would take and how many credits you will receive for completing it.

 Once you complete the study the researcher will credit your account within 48 hours.
 You can view how many credits you have by logging into your account (more information).
 Make sure you do not accrue more credits than you are eligible to receive as you will not be able to receive credits beyond the limit set by your professor even if you complete class studies.

 If you have completed a study and have not received credit for your participation within 48 hours, please contact the researcher for that study immediately (info available online if the study is still posted) or contact the system administrator.

 If you feel uncomfortable completing lab research or are unable to do so (e.g., due to participation in 4994), you are eligible to complete an alternate assignment.
 This assignment will involve reading short research articles and answering questions.
-If you are interested in this assignment, please contact the lab manager (firstname.lastname@example.org), indicating your name, email, class, and professor.
+If you are interested in this assignment, please go to the SONA website and complete the alternate assignments there.

-Each alternative assignment is equivalent to a 30-minute lab session.
+Each alternative assignment is equivalent to a 20-minute lab session.
 You will receive up to 1 credit towards the research requirement for completing each alternative assignment, depending on the quality of your submission.
-If you need multiple credits, you need to complete multiple alternative assignments.
+If you need multiple credits, you need to complete multiple alternative assignments